andrewt0301/hse-acos-course/workshops/bus/bus.md

    * Run 'dbus-monitor':

          andrewt@comp-core-i7-3615qm-0dbf32 ~ $ dbus-monitor | grep -A 10 -B 10 "last-image"

    * Change the desktop wallpaper.
    * Find the that changes wallpaper in the 'dbus-monitor' output.
+   * Based on the call description write a command that changes the wallpaper using 'qdbus'.

+   Hint:

+        andrewt@comp-core-i7-3615qm-0dbf32 ~ $ qdbus org.xfce.Xfconf bla-bla-bla

+   * Save the command to the 'wallpaper.sh' file and upload it to sugon.

 3. Modify the server.py service.
 Add a new method:

    Signature: